How Long Do Discus Fish Live

 Return To: How Long Will Discus Fish Survive After They Stop Eating

--When starting a Discus fish aquarium expect them to be part of your life for a while.
-With proper care Discus fish will live an average 6 to 8 years.
-Keeping in mind that this is an average, I did have one customer tell me that he lost his 13 year of Discus during a power outage.
+*When starting a Discus fish aquarium expect them to be part of your life for a while.
+With proper environmental care and diet, Discus fish will live an average 8 to 10 years.
+Keeping in mind that this is an average, I did have one customer tell me that he lost his 13-year-old Discus fish during a power outage.
 I have never heard of an older Discus than this.

 As Discus fish age, even in water, gravity still has an effect on their appearance and does take its toll in aging.
 Their dorsal and tail fin will begin to droop and their skin will become wrinkled and old looking.
-At the latter stages in life their color will fade, their appetite will become diminished and they will get skinny.
+At the latter stages in life their color will fade, their appetite will become diminished and they get skinny.
+Sometimes they will also lose equilibrium and swim with their nose pointed to the top or the bottom of the aquarium.

-Death for older Discus fish normally happens overnight and be noticed in the morning when the aquarium lights are turned on.
+A peaceful death for older Discus fish normally happens overnight and is noticed in the morning when the aquarium lights are turned on.

 Recent Posts